vmware-tanzu-labs/cf-mgmt/docs/config/update-space/README.md

-  --enable-remove-users=[true|false]        Enable removing users from the space --isolation-segment=                      Isolation segment assigned to space --clear-isolation-segment                 Sets the isolation segment to blank --named-asg=                              Named asg(s) to assign to space, specify muliple times --named-asg-to-remove=                    Named asg(s) to remove, specify muliple times
+  --enable-remove-users=[true|false]        Enable removing users from the space --isolation-segment=                      Isolation segment assigned to space --clear-isolation-segment                 Sets the isolation segment to blank --named-asg=                              Named asg(s) to assign to space, specify multiple times --named-asg-to-remove=                    Named asg(s) to remove, specify multiple times

 quota:
   --enable-space-quota=[true|false]         Enable the Space Quota in the config